 However, access to additional communication channels like chat, email, and SMS are unavailable on the Cloud Essentials Plan.

-In addition to voice calling-first small businesses, the Cloud Essentials Plan is also a smart move for businesses considering a more expensive plan, but that want to ensure Talkdesk meets their needs first.
+In addition to voice calling-first small businesses, the Cloud Essentials Plan is also a smart move for companies considering a more expensive plan, but that want to ensure Talkdesk meets their business needs first.

 CX Cloud Elevate Plan: $95.00/user per month